Saad el-Shazly: Dispute with Ahmed Ismail Ali

-Colonel Al-Shazly and Colonel Ahmed Ismail Ali coincided with the presence in the Congo in 1960, during which Ahmed Ismail attempted to impose his administrative and military domination on Al-Shazly by virtue of his higher military rank, despite their different tasks and two references.
-Al-Shazly rejected this logic, and both exchanged rough words until they almost reached the hands clash.
+Colonel Shazly and Colonel Ahmed Ismail Ali coincided with the presence in the Congo in 1960, during which Ahmed Ismail attempted to impose his administrative and military domination on Shazly by virtue of his higher military rank, despite their different tasks and two references.
+Shazly rejected this logic, and both exchanged rough words until they almost reached the hands clash.
 After the leadership in Cairo learned about this, the committee called up and the conflict ended, but its effects remained in the depths of both of them.
-After the return of Al-Shazly from the Congo, there was no direct contact between them as Ahmed Ismail was in the infantry while Al-Shazly was in the parachute corps.
+After the return of Shazly from the Congo, there was no direct contact between them as Ahmed Ismail was in the infantry while Shazly was in the parachute corps.

-On March 10, 1969, Al-Shazly was surprised by the appointment of Ahmed Ismail as the Chief of Staff of the Armed Forces after the killing of Lieutenant-General Abdel Moniem Riad on March 9, 1969).
-Al-Shazly submitted his resignation to the office of the Minister of War, Muhammad Fawzi.
-Ahmed Ismail would have contacted him again through the new position, but President Gamal Abdel Nasser intervened and sent his son-in-law, Ashraf Marwan, to El-Shazly, where he persuaded him to return to work after he confirmed to him President Gamal Abdel Nasser’s promise not to contact Ahmed Ismail with him.
-Indeed, Ahmed Ismail did not set foot during the six months he spent as chief of staff at the Inshas base, in which Al-Shazly worked as commander of the Special Forces (Thunderbolts and Paratroopers) until Ahmed Ismail was referred to retirement by order of President Gamal Abdel Nasser on September 9, 1969, following the incident of the Israeli raid on Zafarana in the Gulf of Suez.
+On 10 March 1969, Shazly was surprised by the appointment of Ahmed Ismail as the Chief of Staff of the Armed Forces after the killing of Lieutenant-General Abdel Moniem Riad on 9 March 1969).
+Shazly submitted his resignation to the office of the Minister of War, Muhammad Fawzi.
+Ahmed Ismail would have contacted him again through the new position, but President Gamal Abdel Nasser intervened and sent his son-in-law, Ashraf Marwan, to Shazly, where he persuaded him to return to work after he confirmed to him President Gamal Abdel Nasser's promise not to contact Ahmed Ismail with him.
+Indeed, Ahmed Ismail did not set foot during the six months he spent as chief of staff at the Inshas base, in which Shazly worked as commander of the Special Forces (Thunderbolts and Paratroopers) until Ahmed Ismail was referred to retirement by order of President Gamal Abdel Nasser on 9 September 1969, following the incident of the Israeli raid on Zafarana in the Gulf of Suez.